TheLudd/amend/README.md

 module.exports = //returned function/object
 ```

+### spread
+If the type of a module is set to spread, the module is expected to be an object.
+Each key/value pair in the object will be registered as values in the container.
+This can be used to avoid namespacing of dependencies if so desired.
+Note that if several modules are imported this way with the same keys in their object, the first key will be overwritten by the latter.

 # API
 ## amend.fromNodeConfig(opts)
 Returns a di container with modules loaded acording to the specified configuration.
 The `opts` object can have these keys: